 A Traditional Spiritualist Church

-Brigid was born in the year 453 in County Louth Ireland.
-Her father was a Chieftan and her mother was a maid who worked in her father’s home.
+Brigid Lanigan was born in the year 453 in County Louth Ireland.
+Her father was a Chieftan and her mother was a maid.
 Even as a young child it was already apparent that Brigid had a calling, as she showed a special love for the poor.
-She kept a secret store of clothes and food for them, and on one occasion she gave away a jewel encrusted sword that belonged to her father.
+She kept a secret store of clothes and food for them, and on one occasion, she gave away a jewel encrusted sword that belonged to her father.

-She was a woman of wisdom and common sense and her leadership and organizational skills were widely recognized.
+She was a woman of wisdom and common sense.
+Her leadership and organizational skills were widely recognized.
 She established the first Christian convent and went on to build many more convents and schools throughout Ireland.
-Brigid became renowned for her hospitality and for the care she gave to sick and the poor.
+Brigid became renowned for her hospitality and care she gave to the sick and poor.

-One day as she was caring for a dying man, she sat on the floor of his small house, and as she counseled him she began playing with the straw that covered the dirt floor and she came up with the design that is known as St. Brigid’s Cross.
+One day, as she was caring for and giving counsel to a dying man, she sat on the floor of his small house.
+There she started playing with the straw that covered the dirt floor and created the design for what we now call the St. Brigid’s Cross.